staart/api/docs/authentication.md

 On successful login, users receive an access token and a refresh token.
 The access token is a JSON Web Token (JWT) valid for one hour, and the refresh token is a UUID stored in the `sessions` table in the database with no expiry.
 Users can manually invalidate the refresh token by deleting the corresponding session, and sessions are auto-deleted after 30 days of inactivity.
 Each access token includes the scopes a user has access to.
 Users can also alternately create API keys with scopes for their account or any groups they are a member of.

+Bearer authentication is used to specify the access token or API key, using the `Authorization` header.

 ## Routes

 ### Public routes